AndrewPiroli/NOS-MCT/README.md

 ### CSV
 A device inventory is passed with -i/--inventory

-The inventory file is in CSV format with a header and 5 fields, hostname or ip, username, password, secret, device_type
+The inventory file is in CSV format with a header and 5 fields, `hostname` OR `ip`, `username`, `password`, `secret`, and `device_type`

 The device\_type field must match a netmiko device\_type

 ### LibreNMS integration

 A JSON config file is used to connect to LibreNMS.
+Pass the config file with the -l/--librenms option.

 You will need API access and an API key, read only permissions are suffcient.

 The JSON file MUST specify the following:
  - `host` String - hostname/ip of your LibreNMS instance